alec1o/xLift/README.md

 <br>

 ## FAQ
+### How do I communicate with sisma?
+> You need to use a websocket and convert all input and output data to json format, following the usage protocols seen below in the documentation.
 ### What environment should it run in?
 > Linux, Windows, Mac.
 Where C# runs and has docker installed.
 Linux is the best.
 ### Does sisma run on multiple clusters?